Tobacco and nicotine inhaling products

 There is an exception for nicotine inhaling products that are licensed as medicines or medical devices.
 This exemption only applies to the extent to which the product is authorised.

-Additional guidance for pharmacies (and other retailers that have not traditionally sold age-restricted products) has been produced by the Department of Health, the Medicines Healthcare products Agency and the Chartered Trading Standards Institute.
+Additional guidance for pharmacies (and other retailers that have not traditionally sold age-restricted products) has been produced by the Department of Health and Social Care (which was known simply as the Department of Health at the time), the Medicines and Healthcare products Regulatory Agency and the Chartered Trading Standards Institute.

 Age of the person making the sale